ARTICLE I: BOARD OF DIRECTORS

 - Once a dog has entered the program, the dog becomes the property of Buffalo Pug & Small Breed Rescue Inc. and will NOT be returned to the owner.
 The owner will not have further contact with the dog.

-- Verify with the caller the dog IS a dog under 30 pound weigh limit.
-In addition, prior to accepting the dog into rescue, a BPSBR volunteer will evaluate the dog to determine health and weight.
+- Verify with the caller the size and possible breed of the dog.
+In addition, prior to accepting the dog into rescue, a BPSBR volunteer will evaluate the dog to determine health and temperament of the dog.

 - Inform the caller that while Buffalo Pug & Small Breed Rescue is very interested in helping this dog, every effort must be made to locate the dog’s legal owner before we can accept the dog into the program.

-- Suggest they call the local shelter, police department, veterinarians, and place an advertisement in the Lost and Found section of the local newspaper (this is a free service) and hang found posters in the community.
+- Suggest they call the local shelter, police department, veterinarians, and place an advertisement in the Lost and Found section of the local newspaper (this is a free service) social media lost and found pages, and hang found posters in the community.
 The owner is often located this way.

 - If after six days, the owner has not been found, the caller should contact Buffalo Pug & Small Breed Rescue Inc. again.
 The dog may enter the program if the Intake Coordinator or approved officer accepts it.